Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

 Tyler O'Neill At The Plate

-- O'Neill has a double, two home runs and two walks while batting .255.
+- O'Neill is hitting .278 with two doubles, two home runs and four walks.

-- O'Neill has driven in a run in three games this season (18.8%), including one multiple-RBI game.
+- O'Neill has driven in a run in three games this year (17.6%), including one multiple-RBI game.

-- In five of 16 games this season, he has scored, including multiple runs once.
+- In six games this year (35.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.